2giosangmitom/2giosangmitom/README.md

 My primary languages are C++ and JavaScript, with some experience in Lua, Bash, Rust and Nix.

-My editor is Neovim, and I do everything in my terminal.
+My editor is Neovim, and I do everything in the terminal.

 [_Website_](https://2giosangmitom.is-a.dev/) • [_YouTube_](https://www.youtube.com/@2giosangmitom) • [_LinkedIn_](https://www.linkedin.com/in/2giosangmitom/)